Sukender/lojban-spell-check-dist/README.md

 # Dictionaries for Lojban spell checking
-These are Lojban spell-checkers for various software. they combine [jvoblaste](http://jbovlaste.lojban.org) with ultra-basic spell check rules.
+These are Lojban spell-checkers for various software.
+They combine [jvoblaste](http://jbovlaste.lojban.org) with ultra-basic spell check rules.
 The result is clearly simplistic, but still better than nothing!

 Feel free to participate by commenting, or emailing me: sukender at free dot fr.
 Please visit [the tools repository](https://github.com/Sukender/lojban-spell-check) for pull requests and technical stuff.